xcibe95x/TFT-Overlay/README.md

 - Right click on the title bar for the context menu

 ## Version Changelogs
+- **2.2.2**
+  - Changelog
+    - Adjusted Elise Tier List icon to reflect the new cost
+	- Added Twisted Fate Assets

 - **2.2.1**
   - Changelog
     - Searchbox for championslist